JuliaAI/LearnAPI.jl/README.md

 - [ ] Polish
 - [ ] Registration

+You can join a discussion on the LearnAPI proposal at [this](https://discourse.julialang.org/t/mlj-for-xgboost-extracting-feature-gain/93518/1) Julia Discourse thread.

 To do:

 - [ ] Add methods to create/save persistent representation of learned parameters